Josh Freeman: New York Giants

 On April 16, 2014, Freeman was rumored to have signed a one-year deal with the New York Giants.
 The deal was not officially signed until April 21, 2014, when Freeman attended the Quest Diagnostics Training Center to sign the contract and participate.
 On May 30, 2014, Freeman was released by the Giants.

 Miami Dolphins

 On April 2, 2015, Freeman signed a one-year deal with the Miami Dolphins On July 24, 2015, Freeman was released, but re-signed with the team four days later.
 Freeman played in Miami's preseason finale against his former team, the Tampa Bay Buccaneers on September 3, 2015.
 Freeman completed 13 out of 22 passes for 165 yards and two interceptions.
 He was released by the Dolphins on September 4, 2015.

+Brooklyn Bolts

 On September 22, 2015, Freeman signed to play with the Brooklyn Bolts in the FXFL.
 In his first game with the Bolts, which took place during typhoons created by the oncoming Hurricane Joaquin, Freeman fumbled five times in the wet conditions, losing three of them, and threw an interception.